FAQs for Abstract Submission

 You will receive an email to confirm your submission has been received.
 The subject of the mail will indicate if your submission is complete or incomplete, so please check this.
 The email will come from email@example.com so we recommend adding this address to your contacts list, so it is not directed to your Junk folder.

 You may not have answered all the required questions or you may have exceeded the word limit for the abstract.
-Please return to the submission and revise it before the 1st of October.
+Please return to the submission and revise it before the 22nd April 2022.
 Incomplete submissions will not be accepted for review.

-The corresponding author will be notified by the 7th of January 2022.
+The corresponding author will be notified by the 10th May 2022.

 Yes, at least one author must register in full to attend and present the abstract at the Symposium.